"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Design and Implementation

 \textbf{Phase-Sufficiency Evaluator}: This module determines whether the current phase has reached sufficiency and, based on that assessment, selects the appropriate phase‑specific strategy.
 In our controlled lab study, the workshop‑derived sufficiency criteria for Phases 1–4 were adapted to fit the experimental context (Section \ref{sec: 4}):

 \begin{itemize} \item \textbf{Initiation}: The goal of this phase is to elicit a diverse set of initial contributions.
 Therefore, sufficiency is reached when more than three Phase-1 comments have occurred. \item \textbf{Exploration}: The desired outcome is to expand on existing ideas by developing complete argumentative structures.
 We evaluated this based on the comment graph from \textit{Comment Analyzer}, treating each connected component of Phase-1 and Phase-2 comments as a \textit{'collective argument'} \cite{liu2023coargue}.
 Drawing from established theories in evaluating collective argumentation \cite{weinberger_framework_2006, van2002argumentation}, each argument's structure is scored using a simplified three‑item checklist — presence of a Qualifier, Evidence, and Reasoning — with each item scored 0 or 1.
 A score of at least 2 marks the argument as complete.
 Counterarguments within a connected component are evaluated in the same way.
 The phase is considered sufficient when at least 70\% of collective arguments are complete.
 To assess LLM’s reliability in applying these criteria, two researchers independently scored Reddit comment trees, resolved disagreements, and compared the consolidated labels with the LLM’s predictions.
-An F1-score of 86.0\% indicated that LLM can reliably evaluate argument completeness in this context. \item \textbf{Negotiation}: The sufficiency criterion is that every identified conflict is addressed by corresponding Phase‑3 comments and resolved to consensus.
-LLM has demonstrated capabilities in consensus detection \cite{heller2025finding}, and we conducted a technical evaluation similar to that used for Phase 2 to verify the performance, where an F1-score of 76.7\% demonstrated its effectiveness in detecting whether a conflict has been resolved to consensus. \item \textbf{Co‑construction}: Here, sufficiency requires that Phase-4 comments collectively summarize all agreements and contain more than three metacognitive statements that either reflect on or apply the collective knowledge. \end{itemize}
+An F1-score of 86.0\% indicated that LLM can reliably evaluate argument completeness in this context. \item \textbf{Negotiation}: The sufficiency criterion is that every identified conflict is addressed by corresponding Phase‑3 comments and resolved to consensus. \mxj{Specifically, the agent categorizes consensus into three types beyond simple agreement: (1) \textit{Clarified Disagreement} (where divergence is clear but irreconcilable), (2) \textit{Conditional Agreement} (where different positions hold under specific conditions), and (3) \textit{Full Agreement}.} LLM has demonstrated capabilities in consensus detection \cite{heller2025finding}, and we conducted a technical evaluation similar to that used for Phase 2 to verify the performance, where an F1-score of 76.7\% demonstrated its effectiveness in detecting whether a conflict has been resolved to consensus. \item \textbf{Co‑construction}: Here, sufficiency requires that Phase-4 comments collectively summarize all agreements and contain more than three metacognitive statements that either reflect on or apply the collective knowledge. \end{itemize}

 \textbf{Style Manager}: Each discussion thread in the experiment is assigned a predefined intervention style (see Section \ref{sec: 4}).
 This module ensures that generated interventions match the assigned style.